rwu823/FFN-Ninja-Template/README.md

 ## Coding
   Ok, All steps are finished, you can enjoy your coding now.
 Example here:

-  Create a file: `debug.m.html` and save in `templates/p12345` folder
+  Create a file: `debug.m.html` and save to `templates/p12345` folder

   (recommend add .extname like `.htm` `.css` `.js`, it will support nice syntax color on editor )